Serverfrog/lucidcalc/README.md

 # lucidcalc
-A simple wrapper to get raw data (lists and fields) into an calc document (xls, later xlsx or odt)
+A simple wrapper to get raw data (lists and fields) into a calc document (xls, later xlsx or odt)